CantoLang/canto/docs/canto in a nutshell.md

         |] else [|
             <p>Called with something else</p>
         |]
-    =]
+    }
 ```

 ##9.
 Inheritance

-A typed definition in Bento may make use of the type's definition.
+A typed definition in Canto may make use of the type's definition.
 This is called subclassing or inheritance.
 The type's definition is called the superdefinition; the definition that uses the type is called the subdefinition.

-Bento supports four kinds of inheritance: implementation inheritance, interface inheritance, override inheritance and lateral inheritance.
+Canto supports four kinds of inheritance: implementation inheritance, interface inheritance, override inheritance and lateral inheritance.

 ###9.1 Implementation Inheritance